Head and Neck Cancer: Putting Patients First

-Recently, however, specialists at The Mount Sinai Medical Center’s Tisch Cancer Institute have accomplished what was once unthinkable—achieving an optimal outcome that includes preserving function.
+Recently, however, specialists at The Mount Sinai Health System’s Tisch Cancer Institute have accomplished what was once unthinkable—achieving an optimal outcome that includes preserving function.
 Experts in our multidisciplinary Center for Head and Neck Cancer use minimally invasive robotic surgery and novel organ-preserving therapeutics not only to treat the disease but also to allow patients to continue their normal lives.

 At the Forefront of Head and Neck Cancer Diagnosis and Robotic Surgery

 Take the case of a 53-year-old food critic with a malignant tumor at the base of his tongue.
 One of his treatment options required using a stomach tube for nutrition while he received seven weeks of high-dose radiotherapy and intravenous chemotherapy—a treatment that would destroy his saliva glands and likely leave him unable to taste food.